httpwg/http-extensions/README.md

 See [our contribution guidelines](CONTRIBUTING.md) for information about how to participate.

-**Be aware that all contributions to the specification fall under the "NOTE WELL" terms outlined below.**
+**Be aware that all contributions to the specification fall under the "NOTE WELL" terms below.**

 ## Working With the Drafts